jina2k/hf2spy/README.md

 ~ 13fs of hedge funds such as citadel, credit suisse, used to cross-match CUSIP, add total market value.
 (XML Format)

+~ https://github.com/StefH/XPath2.Net - For documentation on how to use XPath 2.0, crucial for trying to interact between two xml files (s&p 500 holdings csv to xml, compared with the 13fs of hedge funds)

+~ stackoverflow

 The purpose of this project is to see how much exposure a hedge fund has for each stock.
 Essentially a modification of whalewisdom by referencing s&p 500 holdings only.
 The data is inaccurate in a way that hedge funds can simply lie and get fined a small amount on their 13fs.